pmkihara/aoc-2021/README.md

 # 🎄 advent-of-code
-My solutions for the Advent of Code event in Ruby language
+Solutions for the Advent of Code event in Ruby language